 Step 3 Download and convert Spotify music tracks

-Part 4.
-How to Add Music to Video from Spotify in Splice
+Part 3.
+How to Add Music from Spotify to Video in Splice for iOS

 Step 3.
-Next, tap on the Music tab at the bottom of the screen and choose iTunes.
+Next, tap the Audio button at the bottom of the screen and select Music, then tap iTunes.

 Step 4.
 Finally, browse through your Spotify songs and add them to your video.